+Structure: Framing:

-Structure: Existing brick to be retained Existing pine or hardwood framing Framing: to be retained and sprayed with flexible, waterproof membrane External lining: Existing brick veneer to be retained.
-Additional weep holes to be added where possible.
-Insulation: N/A Internal lining: New render to above the flood line.
-Skirting: Tile or other water resistant skirting Existing non water resistant floor finish to Floor finish: be replaced with new tile + waterproof membrane + underlay.
+Existing brick to be retained Existing pine or hardwood framing to be retained and sprayed with flexible, waterproof membrane

+External lining: Existing brick veneer to be retained.
+Additional weep holes to be added be replaced with new tile + waterproof membrane + underlay.
 Please note that removal of a timber floating floor is preferred as waterproof flooring may impede drying when placed over timber.
-NOTES: Adequate ventilation is critical to allow airflow inside the exterior walls in order to prevent mould build up.